Lilia Drakon’s PVE MI Executioner Mod 10 Build (Updated 12-13-16)

 The artifacts I chose are Sigil of the Controller (power and crit), Orcus Wand Shard (for the set bonus), Heart of the Blue Dragon (Crit, Recovery, and Combat Advantage) and Wheel of Elements (my active set for the 30% damage bonus).
 If you need more Armor Penetration, swap out the Heart of the Blue Dragon for the Lantern of Revelation (Crit, Arm Pen, and Combat Advantage).

 Let’s talk about bonding runestones.
 I’m gonna be really honest here, bonding runestones are very very powerful.
 They also take a lot of effort to upgrade 3 of them to rank 12.
 However, with three rank 12 bonding runestones, and one of your companions being legendary, you get an almost constant uptime (unless your companion dies), of 300% of your companion’s stats.
 If you put, as I have done, a +5 Brutal ring on it, you’ll get +12000 power for 10 seconds every 30 seconds.
-That’s +30% base damage for everyone counting at home.
+That’s a lot.
 It’s not constant, but when we are looking to maximize our damage over 6 second intervals, it works out pretty well.
 Always always upgrade the enchantments on your companion with the bonding runestones first because you will be reaping over 100% of the stats from them with the bondings.
+To hell with your gear score.

 Artificer’s Persuasion: When you use an artifact, your recovery, movement, action point gain, and stamina gain are increased by 10% of your power for 15 seconds